Faux Suede Painting Techniques

 Step 2.
 Apply Primer

 To get the best results, apply at least one coat of primer before you start painting.
 Start with the ceiling, first covering the perimeter and unpainted areas around fixtures with a paintbrush.
 Use a roller applicator and move in 6'-square sections, in a series of overlapping "W" strokes from right to left, then back from left to right.
 Spread the primer evenly using horizontal strokes.
-Continue in 6'-square sections until the entire surface is primed.
+Note: You can skip this step by using True Value EasyCare® Ultra Premium primer/sealer Continue in 6'-square sections until the entire surface is primed.

 Step 3.
 Paint a Base Coat